Hongzred/HashTag_HotLine/README.md

 ##### Resolved Button

 Now we move to the **Resolved Button**, which is meant to inform the disaster victim when help will be coming.
-After clicking the Resolved button, the dashboard user is prompted with a message (shown in the gif below) asking whether the Resolved Message should be be sent to the twitter user.
+After clicking the Resolved button, the dashboard user is prompted with a message (shown in the gif below) confirming whether the Resolved Message should be be sent to the twitter user.

 ![[crop output image]](README_images/ezgif-1-b1bc7f9afb18.gif)
  If the dashboard user clicks send, then the twitter user will see a response to their tweet on their device: